 A meltdown is defined as an intense reaction to sensory overwhelm.
 When a child with autism is overwhelmed, he/she knows no other way to express it other than with a meltdown.
 This might involve emotional verbal outbursts such as screaming and crying or physical reactions like kicking, biting or hitting.

 Managing Autism Meltdowns, Tantrums and Aggression

-- A child is not able to properly communicate what he/she wants
+- Not able to properly communicate

 A child might stop a tantrum after the following responses: